-Last year, the IRS wrote $306 billion in tax refund checks, with the average refund clocking in at a little more than $2,800.
-Lots of early filers are already waiting to receive this year’s tax refund and are busy considering all the spending possibilities.
+Last year, the IRS reported giving out more than $324 billion in tax refunds, with the average refund clocking in at almost $2,900.(1) Lots of early filers are already waiting to receive this year’s tax refund and are busy considering all the spending possibilities.

-It might surprise you to learn that 37% of Americans said they plan to save or invest their tax refunds this year.
-That’s a much more responsible option than frittering it away on vacations or some other spending splurge.
-But while we’re all for building up a cash cushion, socking your refund away for a rainy day may not be the best way to get ahead financially this year—especially if you’re still in debt.
+It might surprise you to learn that 16% of Americans said they plan to put their tax refunds into savings this year, according to a recent survey.(2) That’s a much more responsible option than wasting it on some spending splurge.
+But while we’re all for building up a cash cushion, saving your refund for a rainy day may not be the best way to get ahead financially this year—especially if you’re still in debt.

 Your Tax Refund vs. Your Debt

-If you put your entire $2,800 tax refund on your student loan balance, you’ll pay off your loan one year and three months sooner and save more than $2,000 in interest.
+Let’s say, after treating yourself to a nice dinner, you put the remaining $2,900 of your tax refund toward your student loan balance.
+This way, you’ll pay off your loan 18 months sooner and save over $2,000 in interest.

 Now, let’s take things a step further.
-A $2,800 tax refund isn’t really a windfall.
-It’s simply the government giving you back your money—money you could have been using all year long to pay extra on your debt.
+A $2,900 tax refund doesn’t mean you hit the jackpot.
+It’s simply the government returning your money—money you could have been using all year long to pay extra on your debt.
 Don’t wait until next year to get your money back.
-Adjust your withholding today so you can bring home an extra $233 a month ($2,800/12) starting with your next paycheck!
+Work with a tax consultant to adjust your withholding today so you can bring home an extra $241 a month ($2,900/12), starting with your next paycheck!

-Use that $233 to pay extra each month on the remaining balance of your student loan debt.
-You’ll pay it off in three years and five months instead of 10 years.
-And you’ll save $8,600 in interest!
+Use that $241 to pay extra each month on the remaining balance of your student loan debt.
+With this method, you’ll pay it off in less than five years instead of 10.
+And you’ll save over $5,500 in interest!

 That’s how you put a tax refund to work!
 Here’s how that same scenario can work on your other debts:

-Credit cards: Current average credit card debt per household is $15,762 at 15.16% interest (holy cow!).
-At the minimum payment of 4% of the balance, it will take you more than 13 years to pay it off.
-But, if you pay $2,800 on the balance when you get your refund check then increase your monthly payment by $233, you’ll knock that sucker out in 17 months!
-Plus, you’ll save yourself $5,600 in interest!
+Households with debt currently owe an average of $15,561 in credit card debt, according to a study by NerdWallet.(5) Yikes!
+At the minimum payment of 4% of the balance, and with a 15% interest rate, it’ll take you 13 years to pay that off.
+But, if you apply $2,900 to the balance when you get your refund check and add $241 to your monthly payment, you’ll knock that sucker out in no time and save yourself thousands of dollars in interest!

-Home loan: The average mortgage balance is $168,200 with a 4% interest rate and a 30-year term.
-With your tax refund and increased monthly payment, you’ll pay off your home more than 11 years early and save almost $50,000 in interest!
+As home prices continue to rise around the country, the average mortgage balance has swelled to $201,811, according to Experian.(7) With your tax refund and increased monthly payment of $241, you’ll pay off your home 10 years early and save $50,662.68 in interest!

 Roll That Refund Into Retirement

-As long as you have at least $1,000 in a starter emergency fund, there’s no reason not to use your tax refund to get rid of your debt.
-For folks who are out of debt and have their full emergency fund, their tax refund can do great things for their retirement account.
+As long as you have at least $1,000 in a starter emergency fund, there’s no reason not to use your tax refund to pay down your debt.
+For those of you who are out of debt and have three to six months of expenses saved, your tax refund can do great things for your retirement account.

-With an initial investment of $2,800 followed by monthly contributions of $233, you could add $555,000 to your nest egg over 30 years!
-That’s a total of $83,800 of your money and more than $465,000 growth.
-That’s one way to catch up if you’re feeling behind on your retirement savings goals!
+With an initial investment of $2,900 followed by monthly contributions of $241, you could add $705,000 to your nest egg over 30 years!
+That’s a total of $86,680 of your money and more than $468,000 of growth.
+This is one simple way to catch up if you’re feeling behind on your retirement savings goals.

-The first step to this plan, however, is making sure you get back all the money Uncle Sam owes you.
+None of this is possible, however, unless you make sure you get back all the money Uncle Sam owes you.
 An experienced tax professional will spot deductions and credits you may not know about, and they’ll help you get your largest refund possible.
-Then, your tax pro will help you adjust your tax withholding so you aren’t giving the government a tax-free loan each year, and you can put your money to work paying off debt or investing for a secure retirement.
+Then, your tax consultant will help you adjust your tax withholding so you aren’t giving the government a tax-free loan each year.
+It’s time you put your money to work paying off debt or investing for a secure retirement.

 We can put you in touch with a tax expert Dave recommends in your area so you can get going on your debt snowball or retirement fund as soon as possible.
-Get in touch with your tax professional today!
+Find a tax consultant near you today!